First published December 8, 2018

 Now I can customize the maps and add data that was not originally in these maps but appear in my Bible altlases.
 Consequently I refer to these maps all the time.

-Speaking of customizing your Bible, I have created ESV-CE Bible PDF charts for reading the Bible in a year which you can download, print, and glue to the blank pages in the back of your Bible (with restickable glue).
+Speaking of customizing your Bible, I have created ESV-CE Bible PDF charts for reading the Bible straight through in a year.
+You can download the PDF, print, and glue to the blank pages in the back of your Bible (with restickable glue).
 You can find these and many more free resources on my Resources page.

 This Bible is sewn bound, so it lays open flat, and there is absolutely no danger of having pages fall out.
 This is so much better than glue bound Bibles which have become so common these days.

-As for the contents, my study of the ESV-CE even in such a short time has shown me how superior the ESV-CE is over the RSV-CE / RSV-2CE.
-Disturbing parts such as Noah being the first tiller of the soil in Genesis 9:20 are changed to reflect the actual Hebrew text in the Old Testament.
+In the ESV-CE disturbing parts such as Noah being the first tiller of the soil in Genesis 9:20 are changed to reflect the actual Hebrew text in the Old Testament.
 In this case the ESV-CE says that Noah began to till the soil (the first tiller of the soil was apparently Cain).

 Noah was the first tiller of the soil.
 He planted a vineyard; (RSV-2CE)